solenoid/demo/apps/vitepress-docs/docs/bootstrapping-docs.md

 open http://localhost:5173/bootstrapping-docs.html

 # add in a minimal .gitignore file
-echo '# Relevant for all vitepress apps' > .gitignore echo '.vitepress/' >> .gitignore
+echo '# Relevant for this vitepress app while figuring things out' > .gitignore echo 'docs/.vitepress/cache' >> .gitignore echo 'docs/.vitepress/dist' >> .gitignore

 # decide to have this be the stopping point before sprawling into the sidebar
 # commit work so far